nicopap/cuicui/Readme.md

   - You want to add particles?
 [Go ahead][bevy_hanabi].
   - You want UI element outlines?
 [Go ahead][bevy_2d_outline].
   - May be interested in the beta branch of [`bevy_mod_picking`]
-- cuicui is built on top of a composable `Prefab` system.
+- cuicui is built on top of a composable `Modify` system, acting like prefabs/blueprints.
 - There is a few widgets I ABSOLUTELY NEED for my game, and `bevy_ui` has nothing more than buttons (yikes!!)
 - Oh god I expected this list to only have two items